arocavanaclocha/helios/README.md

 # Time:       |00|01|02|03|04|05|06|07|08|09|10|11|12|13|14|15|16|17|18|19|20|21|
 #
 ```

-Define each time [msec]
-Configure frame times following this workflow:
+The last step before the execution is defining each time [msec]:
 * idle1: sleep time, no action
 * shot: time after the camera shot
 * sensor: time after meassuring sensors data